nilsenpaul/craft-complete-cookie-consent/README.md

 ## TO-DO
  * More JS examples, for example how to prevend Google Tag Manager from loading if consent is not given
  * Simple statistics, to know how the cookie banner effects your site
- * Make the plugin work with static page caching

-## Known issues
- * The plugin does not work with static page caching (yet).